joao-borrego/gap/README.md

 - [Pattern generation tool], which can randomly generate a high number of different types of textures, that are ready to be rendered in Gazebo.

+### Examples

+Check out the [examples] to check out what you can achieve with these plugins.

 ### Dependencies

 The code has been tested in Gazebo 9.0.0 built from source and running on Ubuntu 16.04.